kreft/predatorprey/README.md

 knowledge of the GNU GPL license and that you accept its terms.

-Moreover authors ask to be acknowledged in any scientific publications based on or using some part of this software by citing the above paper by Hobley et al.
+Moreover authors ask to be acknowledged in any scientific publications based on or using some part of this software by citing the above paper by Hobley, Summers et al. (2020)